AaltoSciComp/scicomp-docs/triton/apps/vscode.rst

 "Remote SSH" is a nice way to work on a remote computer, but on Triton, that will run everything on the login node.
-For light use this is OK, but for heavy calculations, since it will affect other login node usage.
+For light use this is OK, but for heavy calculations it should be avoided, since it will affect other login node usage.